OpenGATE/Gate/docs/digitizer_and_detector_modeling.rst

 A GateTool associated with this digitizer allows users to create a new geometry macro with the segmented geometry, suitable for use in image reconstruction software.

-**Key Features**

-Discretization Control: The digitizer includes commands that enable users to specify which axes require discretization.

 **Geometry Requirements:**

 To utilize this digitizer, the cylindricalPET geometry must be configured as follows: